elden2/victor-hugo/site/content/blog/k_means_algorithm.md

 Our centroids have moved closer to the centers of our data.

-Lets repeat.
 ![Final Result](/img/perfect.png)

 This is exactly what the actual labeled data should look like.
 So our clustering yielded  pretty good results.

-Here in full:
+Here is an example of the process in full: